bodrovdev/react-pizza/README.md

-# cursed-pizza
+# react-pizza
-🍕 the most cursed pizza in the universe
+🍕 you're a big pizza
+🍕 for you